The region’s leading lifestyle hotel reveals multi-million-dollar renovation, setting the scene for an elevated and expertly curated guest experience.

 Dotting a secluded stretch of beachfront edged with lush jungle tucked beneath the towering Sierra Madre Mountains, W Punta de Mita’s accommodations showcase the unspoiled beauty of its unique location with lakefront vistas and sweeping coastal and ocean views.
 Custom décor sourced from local artisans immerses guests in the traditions of the native Huichol tribe, with bursts of color and whimsical homages to the area’s bohemian surf culture.
 The resort’s Spectacular Jungle Rooms tucked amid layers of towering palm trees have been reimagined into tropical paradises complete with new plunge pools, outdoor showers, hammocks and plush loungers.
 Steps from the shoreline, the property’s newly reimagined Haven Suites with private terraces tout the addition of gardens and fire pits.

 With a design that’s inspired by the legend of local tribes who fled from the desert to the mountains during the Spanish conquest, the redesigned spacious beachfront suites feature organic colors and materials, rich woods, and textures reminiscent of the earth that harmoniously blend with the natural surroundings.
 A hide and reveal concept surprises travelers with a unique sequence of experiences, beginning with spacious, open-air bathrooms filled with plants that feature floors made up of a mosaic of smooth, round stones, with a flood of natural light illuminating the space.
-As the resort continues to grow its room inventory into 2023, there are plans to debut an additional eight new suites; five Marvelous Beachfront Suites with large soaking tubs set within indoor gardens, two Fantastic Beachfront Suites with private rooftops that boast unparalleled ocean views and a completely redesigned signature E-Wow Suite that boasts a kitchen with white marble walls and countertops and an ocean-facing living and dining room with floor-to-ceiling glass windows.
+Rounding out the renovation, the resort introduced an additional eight new suites; five Marvelous Beachfront Suites with large soaking tubs set within indoor gardens and surrounded by lush greenery, two Wow Beachfront Suites with private rooftops that boast unparalleled ocean views and a completely redesigned signature E-Wow Suite that boasts a kitchen with white marble walls and countertops and an ocean-facing living and dining room with floor-to-ceiling glass windows.

 At Wet TOO, the Instagram-worthy, adults-only pool known for its signature transparent wall that faces the ocean, a redesigned pool deck, new boho-inspired furnishings, and the addition of full-service beverage & food offerings give visitors an excuse to decamp and soak in the views.
-A complete renovation of one of the resort’s two beachfront restaurants, a seafood eatery that flanks the pool, is slated to open mid December 2022.
+A complete renovation of one of the resort’s two beachfront restaurants, a seafood eatery that flanks the pool, is slated to open later this year.

-“Our goal was never to completely transform the look of the resort,” explains General Manager David Gauna.
+“Our goal was never to completely transform the look of the resort,” explains Director of Operations Gabriela Cordero.
 “This project has been about leaning into what we do well and drawing from our incredible surroundings to create a sacred space where our guests can experience the destination in a relaxed and authentic way.
 As we move forward and the demand shifts, as is always the case, we’ll remain sensitive to the needs of our audience and continue to look for ways to evolve and remain on par with the world’s best players in luxury travel.”